Man who threw eggs on Siddaramaiah's car a Congress worker, claims BJP leader | Politics

 Sampath said he had come from Somawarpet to Madikeri, the district headquarter town of Kodagu, for some personal work.
 He went to have food near the place where he supposedly saw the Bharatiya Janata Party Youth Wing activists protesting against Siddaramaiah's visit.

-During his visit to Kodagu to inspect the rain-related damage two days ago, Congress stalwart Siddaramaiah faced the ire of the BJP Youth Wing activists who blocked the road and raised slogans against him.
+During his visit to Kodagu to inspect the rain-related damage two days ago, Congress stalwart Siddaramaiah faced the ire of BJP activists who blocked the road and raised slogans against him.

-The BJP leaders vented their anger against Siddaramaiah's statement following violent clashes in Shivamogga on August 15 questioning the saffron party workers for putting up Hindutva ideologue Vinayak Damodar Savarkar's poster in an area predominated by Muslims.
+The activists vented their anger against Siddaramaiah's statement following violent clashes in Shivamogga district on August 15 questioning the saffron party workers for putting up Hindutva ideologue Vinayak Damodar Savarkar's poster in an area predominated by Muslims.

 They were also opposing him for organising Tipu Jayanthi when he was the Chief Minister of the state.
 As CM, Siddaramaiah had started Tipu Jayanthi celebrations to pay tribute to the 18th century ruler of Mysuru.